twVolc/LSP-Lidar/README.md

 Therm_Lidar Python

 Group of modules used to process Lidar and LSP data
+> GUI.py provides simple user-access to the functions provided by the other modules, and thus should be prefered as the main starting point for new users

+> data_handler.py is the main acquisition module, used for combined LSP-lidar acquisitions and saving data

-> LSP_control Contains a class for socket interfacing with LSP and a class for basic processing of data
+> LSP_control.py Contains a class for socket interfacing with LSP and a class for basic processing of data

 > therm_process contains a little more processing detail of LSP data, but should probably be incoorporate into LSP_control